u16052642/thrive_erp_documentation/documentation-16.0/content/applications/websites/website/pages/seo.rst

 on social media, then it's likely more people will link to it, and links are a huge factor for SEO ranking.

-Odoo embeds several tools to share content through social media:
+Thrive Bureau ERP embeds several tools to share content through social media:

 Social Network
 --------------

-Odoo allows to link all your social network accounts in your website footer.
+Thrive Bureau ERP allows to link all your social network accounts in your website footer.
 All you have to do is to refer all your accounts in your company settings.

 .. image:: seo/seo03.png